ndescalzi/ndescalzi/README.md

 - 👋 Hi, I’m @ndescalzi
 - 👀 I’m interested in ... for now...
-QA Automation and learn GO
+QA Automation
-- 🌱 I’m currently learning currently QA Automation (Python+ Selenium+API) in the next month I will start with GO
+- 🌱 I’m working as QA Automation (Python + Selenium + API + Cypress)
 - 📫 How to reach me https://www.linkedin.com/in/nicolasdescalzi/

 <!---